 Orcs are a tough physical people who are forceful and loyal.
 Their heavy bones and thick skin makes them well disposed to physical confrontation, and they derive a visceral enjoyment from conflict and physical competition.
 Orcs are as intelligent as humans, but they tend to prize simple resilient solutions to problems and disdain needless complexity.

-Orcs are most comfortable in groups with other orcs; they derive strength and reassurance by being surrounded by other members of the same legion or tribe.
+Orcs are most comfortable in groups with other orcs; they derive strength and reassurance by being surrounded by other members of the same legion or nation.
 When alone orcs tend to become anxious and lose much of their confidence and certainty.
 Orcs prefer their groups to adopt simple clear laws that are strongly enforced.

 Orcs prefer roles where their natural strength, forceful personality and physical presence allows them to shine.
 They are drawn to military and religious leaders.
 The complex layered politics of the Senate often frustrates them, in the Synod and the Imperial Military their fire and enthusiasm for the Empire shine through.

 Inspirations for orc characters include anyone strong and physical who revel in battle.
 Literary characters like Dr Edwin Hyde from Alan Moore's second League of Extraordinary Gentlemen graphic novel as well as figures like Hercules and Conan the Barbarian.
 Orcs are keen supporters of the law and characters like Judge Dredd, Johnny Alpha and Wulf Sternhammer have many orc qualities.

 Orc leaders are usually forceful, hard-driving characters who derive their charisma and respect from their physical presence.
 The classic American tough-guy image of figures like Jesse Ventura, Arnold Schwarzenegger, George Patton or Dwight Eisenhower but also literary figures like the young Robert Baratheon, when he leads his rebellion against the Mad King.